-How to Spy on Competitors with Python & Data Studio (Advanced SEO)
+How to Spy on Competitors with Python & Data Studio

 Getting Stuck?

-If you’re getting stuck, reach out to the inventor of this script for tips or custom programming solutions.
+If you’re getting stuck, you can reach out to the inventor of this script at contact@architek.co for tips or custom programming solutions.

 What’s Your Idea?